Cruiser's Mostly Renix Tips

 Sometimes, after adjusting your TPS the way outlined above, you may experience a high idle upon starting.
 If that happens, shut the engine off and reconnect your probes to B and C. Start the engine and while watching your meter, turn the TPS clockwise until the idle drops to normal and then rotate it back counterclockwise to your desired output voltage.

-RENIX automatic transmission equipped XJs have a TPS with two connectors.
-There is a flat three-wire connector, same as the manual transmission vehicles have, and it is tested the same as the manual transmission equipped vehicles, as outlined aboveóFOR ALL ENGINE MANAGEMENT RELATED ISSUES.
+RENIX automatic transmission equipped XJs and MJs have a TPS with two connectors.
+There is a flat three-wire connector, same as the manual transmission vehicles have, and it is tested the same as outlined aboveóFOR ALL ENGINE MANAGEMENT RELATED ISSUES.

 However, the automatic TPS also has a square four-wire connector, clearly embossed with the letters A,B,C, and D. It only uses three wires and provides information to the Transmission Control Module.
 THIS SQUARE FOUR WIRE CONNECTOR IS USED FOR TRANSMISSION/SHIFTING RELATED ISSUES ONLY.
-Key ON, measure voltage between "A" positive and "D" ground.
+First off, DO NOT UNPLUG THE CONNECTORS !!
+Key ON, measure voltage between "A" positive and "D" ground by back-probing the connector.
 Note the voltage.
 This is your REFERENCE voltage.
 Back-probe the connector at wires "B" and "D".
 Measure the voltage.
 This is your OUTPUT voltage.
 Your OUTPUT voltage needs to be eighty-three percent of your REFERENCE voltage.
 For example 4.8 volts X .83=3.98 volts.
 Adjust the TPS until you have achieved this percentage.
 If you can't, replace the TPS and start over.
 So, if you have an automatic equipped XJ your TPS has two sides--one side feeds the ECU, and the other side feeds the TCU.

 Cruiserís Renix ECU Connector Refreshing